danillouz/dans.garden/content/go/HTTP handlers.md

 For example, the `http.Handler` and `http.HandlerFunc` types.
 The `http.Handle()` and `http.HandleFunc()` functions.
 And the `http.ServeMux` type that _also_ defines `Handle()` and `HandleFunc()` methods.

 At first I didn't really get the difference.
 And I didn't understand why middleware in Go is typically a function that accepts and returns an `http.Handler`.
-But after some (re)reading and experimentation, it all made sense!
+But after some (re)reading and experimentation, it all made sense.
 This is what I learned.

 ## Handler & ServeMux